-Unlike some villages, Port Byron isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Port Byron are a mix of both white- and blue-collar jobs.
-Overall, Port Byron is a village of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Port Byron who work in management occupations (12.61%), office and administrative support (10.34%), and sales jobs (9.66%).
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Port Byron is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Port Byron is a village of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Port Byron who work in management occupations (12.44%), sales jobs (9.82%), and office and administrative support (9.47%).

 Also of interest is that Port Byron has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.44% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 14.63% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Port Byron is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.